What is mastitis?

 - Breastmilk culture.
-This may be done if an infection is severe, occurred in the hospital, or hasn’t responded to a previous course of antibiotic treatment.
+This may be done if an infection is severe, recurrent, occurred in the hospital, or hasn’t responded to a previous course of antibiotic treatment.
 This can be used to guide the choice of antibiotics.

 - Ultrasound.
 You may need this imaging test if the mastitis is linked to breastfeeding and doesn’t get better with treatment in 48 to 72 hours.

 - Blood cultures.
 These will be done if the breast redness keeps growing or your vital signs become unstable.